TEALSK12/apcsa-public/curriculum/Unit1/Lesson-1XX.md

     * New lines are added onto existing old lines, e.g. "Twelve Days of Christmas", "The House That Jack Built".
 (Reference text book Chapter 1, Project #3, #5.)
 -  Lyrics of a song that includes words (or sections) in different languages
 -  A cheer or chant for a school team
-Static methods can simplify output of the above task.
+-  A medley of different songs (verse and chorus) put together Static methods can simplify output of the above task.
 For example, you can use methods for each verse, and for repeated text.

 What other types of output have repeated patterns?